MicrosoftDocs/winui-api/microsoft.ui.xaml/window.md

 ### Create a new Window on a new thread

 In a UWP app, each UI thread already has a Window that can be retrieved with the static [Window.Current](window_current.md) property.
 You can create additional windows using [CoreApplicationView](/uwp/api/Windows.ApplicationModel.Core.CoreApplicationView), which is always created on a new thread (along with corresponding [ApplicationView](/uwp/api/Windows.UI.ViewManagement.ApplicationView), [CoreWindow](/uwp/api/windows.ui.core.corewindow), and Window objects).

+Note that creating multiple windows is only supported when using a Preview version of WinUI 3.

 ```csharp
 _ = CoreApplication.CreateNewView().DispatcherQueue.TryEnqueue(() =>